-Older versions of Excel hid all of their best features underneath an arcane system of menu navigation.
+Before Excel 2007/2010, all of Excel's best features were hidden underneath an arcane system of menu navigation.
 Many users didn't know that half of the features were there at all.

 Because only the standard and formatting toolbars were visible on screen, users didn't explore the menu options and, instead, used only a tiny subset of Excel's features.